 Private upper secondary school

-Private schools at the upper secondary school level in Italy aren’t popular among Italian students but may be a good option for expat families.
-However, it’s important to note that regardless of the school, the institutions still break away by subject choice.
+Private schools at the upper secondary school level in Italy aren’t popular among Italian students, but may be a good option for expat families.
+However, it’s important to note that the institutions still break away by subject choice regardless of the school.
 Here are some of the private upper secondary school options in Italy:

-- Boarding schools: Generally, for international students, lessons are usually taught in English and come with a hefty price tag.
+- Boarding schools: Generally, lessons are taught in English for international students and come with a hefty price tag.

-- International schools: The most popular option for expat families.
-Lessons here are taught in both English and Italian.
+- International schools are the most popular option for expat families.
+Lessons are taught in both English and Italian.

 Support for Children With Special Needs